dodekatos/YTDownloader/README.md

 A lightweight and privacy friendly browser extension (currently just Firefox) that utilises [YT-DLP](https://github.com/yt-dlp/yt-dlp) to download video and audio from websites via a simple popup in Firefox's toolbar.
 The popup interacts with a Native Client to run YT-DLP and serve other functions.

-The extension includes a simple video and audio re-encoding tool that makes use of FFmpeg and FFprobe.
-All re-encoding happens locally on your PC with either CPU or GPU acceleration.
+The extension includes a video and audio Re-encoding Tool that makes use of FFmpeg and FFprobe.
+All re-encoding happens entirely locally on your PC with either CPU or GPU acceleration.

-The extension also includes a Settings page where you can easily update all dependencies (YT-DLP, FFmpeg, Native Client), read update notes, and do various other things.
+The extension also includes a Settings page where you can manually update all dependencies (YT-DLP, FFmpeg, Native Client), read update notes, and do various other things.

 ## Installation
 - (Recommended) The extension is available on the [Firefox Add-on Store](https://addons.mozilla.org/en-GB/firefox/addon/ytdownloader-dodekatos/) - Simply add it and follow the installation instructions.